 I never recommend going with an adjustable rate when it comes to a home mortgage.
 They can last over a decade making it likely that the mortgage will be around during the next recession and suddenly change rates.
 The other common adjusted rate loan most people have are credit card loans.
 If a recession could happen then all the more reason to make sure they are paid off.

 2) Make Sure You Are Living Below Your Means

 Remember when I recommended living below your current means?
 That’s because your current living standards may fall exactly where your means are during a recession.
 Try not to take out any loans you do not need.
 That means cars are a no go.
 You need to make sure you are not living paycheck to paycheck, so make sure you have a sound budget.

 Although recessions will force people to live below their means when they come knocking on the economy’s door, just starting to live below your means during a recession will put massive strain on your finances.
 It is imperative to always live below your means, even during good times.
-Then when a recession hits, you are more likely to be living within your means.
+Then when a recession hits, you are more likely to be living within your means instead of above them.

 3) Pull Out Any Money You Need In The Next 5 Years

 I never recommend investing money that you may need in the near future.
 If you have though, it is imperative you take it out now.
 Not from your retirement fund though.

 4) Make Sure You Have Enough In Savings

 Whatever you plan to do in the near future, you should assume the cash flow you had during the growth of the markets is gone.
 Therefore, you may have to rely on savings much more than you normally do.